course-details-portlet

 Knowledge:

-The student will have a thorough overview of the different design traditions that exist to ensure Interaction Design products and services, knowledge and processes for different purposes and situations.
+The student will have a thorough overview of diverse design traditions that exist to ensure Interaction Design products and services, knowledge and processes for different purposes and situations.
 The student will have in-depth knowledge of user-centered methods and beyond, commonly used to deliver high quality products.
 The student will be able to apply this knowledge to design and optimize the outcome in products, services and interactive environments.

 Skills: